MohammmadUmar/572/README.md

 Understand dataset and Visualize the data using R Programming

-Be able to perform Exploratory Data Analysis (EAD), Missing Value Handling, Data Leakage and Correlations
+Be able to perform Exploratory Data Analysis (EDA), Missing Value Handling, Data Leakage and Correlations

 Create Decision Tree, indentify the best tree model based on performance